hivefans/phphbaseadmin/README.md

 phphbaseadmin
 =============

-phphbaseadmin is a hbase admin web tool,it developed using thrift interface、php CodeIgniter framework .
+phphbaseadmin is a hbase admin web tool,it developed using thrift interface,php (CodeIgniter),python(cherrypy,kazoo),bootstrap,kendo ui,jquery and so on.

 Main features：
 --------------